AgentMC/Sao18/Translate/En/PR-III-01.md

 Oooooooo-o-o-o-o-o——.............

 The sharp screams of the supernatural creature overlapped with the explosive sound of the meteorite and resonated into the universe.
-The great release of resources from pure white through crimson to purple burned hard the eye of Suteica.
+The great release of resources from pure white through crimson to purple burned hard the eye of Stika.

 "... ... ... you defeated ... ... ... ... that monster ... ...?"